 Non-members: Join ASSP and your desired common interest groups at the same time.

 Get the latest news from the ASSP Hispanic Safety Professionals member community, including meeting updates, future engagements and education, requests for volunteers, and calls for action or advocacy.

 Go beyond belonging to Hispanic Safety Professionals and volunteer for a position on our Advisory Committee.
 Or consider running to be elected as assistant administrator, which after two years leads to the office of administrator.
 As a volunteer leader, you can lend your time and expertise to our many initiatives while developing transferable leadership and team-building skills.
 Leadership positions within ASSP help members reach their highest level of performance, both on the job and in the Society.

 Hispanic Safety Professionals Advisory Committee

 Assistant Administrator Mery P Sennett

 Awards & Honors Chair Jose A Perez, OHST, SMS, CIT

 Nominations & Elections Chair Jerry E Rivera, M.S.

-Professional Development Chair Alejandro Ruiz, CSP, CIH, CHMM, CHST, SMS
+Professional Development Chair Alejandro Ruiz, CSP, CIH, CHMM, CHST

 Secretary Tania Rojas Hernandez, CSP